 Statutory acceptances for quarter 1 of this year have risen by 72% when compared to the previous quarter.
 The number of acceptances in the corresponding quarter of 2014-15 was 44 so we are currently still within the range of acceptances that has been the norm for the last year.
-It is still concern to see this figure rise as these cases all reflect a crisis presentation for a household and would be something we would always seek to avoid.

-There is a rise in the number of single person households accepted this quarter and we looked in detail at these cases to see whether this was attributable to the recent Supreme Court ruling, reported on in the last briefing note, that altered the way local authorities must look at vulnerability for the purposes of deciding priority need under homelessness legislation.
+There was a rise in the number of single person households accepted this quarter and we looked in detail at these cases to see whether this was attributable to the recent Supreme Court ruling, reported on in the last briefing note, that altered the way local authorities must look at vulnerability for the purposes of deciding priority need under homelessness legislation.
 After looking at the 6 acceptances for this quarter for single people none of these cases were accepted as result of this change and we will continue to monitor in future quarters.
 We consult each quarter with Shelter and we are confident following our discussions with them that we have not missed any clients for whom this change in the case law would impact upon.

-Causes of homelessness 2014- 15 Q4 Q1 Q2 Q3 Q4
+Causes of homelessness 2014- 15 Q4 14-15 Q1 15-16 Q2 15-16 Q3 15-16 Q4 15-16

-14-15 15-16 15-16 15-16 15-16

 Loss of private rented 48 12 12

 Relatives / friends asked to leave 18 3 3

 Parents asked to leave 17 0 10

 Non-violent relationship breakdown 11 1 1

 Violent relationship breakdown 17 2 10

 Violence from others 12 1 4

 Required to leave NASS 11 3 6

 Outcomes

 Re-housed by YHN 112 25 27

 Re-housed by housing assoc' 7 2 5

 Re-housed in private rented 6 1 2

 Refused offer 3 2 2